mx-ruthie/affirm-me/README.md

 ```

 Create a `.env` file and enter your Auth0 credentials.
 You can refer `.env.example` file.
-If not using cconcurrently, start the local host client:
+If not using concurrently, start the local host client:

 ```bash
 npm start